 Anesthesia is commonly used in the practice of medicine.
 These medications prevent patients from feeling pain during procedures.
 In many cases, patients do not remember the medical procedure when they are under general anesthesia.

 Anesthetics can be highly dangerous due to risks and side effects.
-The Miami anesthesia error lawyers of Shaked Law Firm have helped injured patients since 2007.
+The Miami anesthesia error lawyers of Shaked Law Personal Injury Lawyers have helped injured patients since 2007.
 Our attorneys work to recover compensation for patients who have suffered harm due to anesthesia errors.

 Table of Contents